How Does QR Code work?

 • Customer Reviews:

-• You can put QR codes on a receipt, package, or anywhere to make customers answer a survey or leave a review.
+• You can put Google Review QR codes on a receipt, package, or anywhere to make customers answer a survey or leave a review.

 • QR codes act as frictionless entry points into digital content, turning a consumer experience into an interactive one.